 - “I love that I was able to connect with other mediators from other schools and see how different things may be.
 I also liked the feedback.”

 - “I liked the coach and the mock mediation.
 I really enjoyed being able to get my questions answered.”

 - “Absolutely, 100%, positively GREAT.
 It created buy-in from the kids.”

 - “It was excellent.
 It gave the students a practical experience of how mediation should or should not go.”

 Sponsors and Donors

 The Western Justice Center Invitational is provided at no cost to participants.
-The financial support of donors allows 200 students to participate every year.
+The financial support of donors allows at least 100 students to participate every year.
 WJC needs your help to raise enough funds to produce other Invitationals throughout the region, allowing additional students to experience the benefits.

 Each year, WJC recruits volunteers to serve as coaches for students’ mediation sessions.
 These volunteer coaches provide feedback and encouragement to student mediators during their role-plays.
 Please help by volunteering.